D. J. Johnson (cornerback, born 1985)

-Domonique Johnson (born November 7, 1985) is a former American football cornerback.
+Domonique Johnson (born November 7, 1985) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was signed by the Denver Broncos as an undrafted free agent in 2009.
-He played college football at Jackson State University.
-Prior to transferring to Jackson State, he played at the University of Missouri.
+He played college football for the Jackson State Tigers.
+Prior to transferring to Jackson State University, he played at the University of Missouri.

-He has also been a member of the New York Giants, Tampa Bay Buccaneers, Minnesota Vikings, Washington Redskins, Indianapolis Colts, Philadelphia Eagles, and Detroit Lions.
+He was also a member of the New York Giants, Tampa Bay Buccaneers, Minnesota Vikings, Washington Redskins, Indianapolis Colts, Philadelphia Eagles, Detroit Lions, and Edmonton Eskimos.